 The process of raising capital from several investors necessitates that federal and state securities laws are complied with.
 An independent sponsor’s project with a single investor will reduce or eliminate filings for state security laws, depending on the structure of the deal and location of both the investors and the independent sponsor.

 The process of raising funds from third parties such as through crowdfunding or a traditional private placement usually takes a lot of work.
 Even rounding up just a few investors can be a hassle.
 Less energy and time is needed when dealing with a single investor.
 It is more efficient to find one investor and negotiate a single term sheet with them than to pitch and negotiate with several prospective investors.
-Having fewer investors gives them more negotiating leverage.

 Being an independent sponsor can be quite financially rewarding.
-There are many ways in which they can financially benefit from a transaction, both short term, and long term.
+There are many ways in which they can financially benefit from a transaction, both short term and long term.
 Here are the main ways in which independent sponsors get paid in a deal.

-On the other hand, the independent sponsor will face less hassle in raising funds and also enjoy an easier securities law structure.
+The independent sponsor will face less hassle in raising funds and also enjoy an easier securities law structure.
 Moreover, the independent sponsor will gain financially from the structure in a number of ways, including the closing fee, equity, and management fee.

 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.
-To keep learning and developing your knowledge of financial analysis, we highly recommend the additional resources below:
+To keep learning and developing your knowledge of financial analysis, we highly recommend the additional CFI resources below: